neural-data-science/NESC_3505/rubrics.md

 | --- | --- | --- | --- | --- | --- |
 | F | D | C | B | A | A+ |

-Depending on the assessment item, your rubric may be scored by one or more members of the teaching team.
-In many group settings, each member of the teaching team is assigned a subset of students to grade.
-In such cases, we rotate which students are graded by which teaching team members, to ensure fairness.

 To compute your numerical grade based on rubric scores, we will first calculate the mean score across dimensions, round to one decimal point, and then convert the score to a percentage based on the following conversion table:

 | 0.0 | 1.0 | 2.0 | 3.0 | 4.0 | 4.5 | 5.0 |